-In 1848 Spiritualism in a modern sense got a big burst in Hydesville, New York State, USA with the 3 Fox Sisters.
+In 1848 Spiritualism, as it became known in a modern sense, got a big burst in Hydesville, New York State, USA with the 3 Fox Sisters.
 That was 60 years after the first settlement in Sydney.

 Australia was experiencing a very basic and simple penal lifestyle until the Gold Rush Era from 1862 to 1893.
-During that period which started in Victoria, 64 different locations spread around the nation that each promised gold and good fortune.
+During that period which started in Victoria, 64 different mining locations spread across the nation and each promised gold and good fortune.
 Word spread around the world including the USA, UK, Europe and Asia.

 Many people rushed to these mines from all around the world and included Fortune Tellers, Gypsies and Psychics.
 Each operating independently and in fact were in competition with each other and it would be unrealistic to expect all of them to be totally genuine and it has not changed to this day.

-At this point I would like to pay respect and a tribute to the Legacy of a man who was known as Mr Spiritualism of Australia in the 1970’s.- Mr Don Davis. – A very good trance medium and his wife Mary was a Healer.
-They lived in Kiama Downs, in the South Coast of NSW.
+At this point we pay respect with a tribute to the Legacy of a man who was known as Mr Spiritualism of Australia in the 1970’s, Mr Don Davis.
+A very good trance Medium and his wife Mary was a Healer.
+They lived in Kiama Downs, on the South Coast of NSW in their later years.
 Both passed away in 2000.

-He established the Australian Spiritualist Association in the early 1970’s and this was the first national attempt to unite the Spiritualist Fraternity in Australia.
+Don established the Australian Spiritualist Association in the early 1970’s and this was the first national attempt to unite the Spiritual/ist Fraternity in Australia.
 The ASA was set-up with a separate Committee in each state and a National Group operating as the Governing Body.
 All seemed to be going well until some Branches eventually brought about the downfall of the whole organisation due to in-fighting.

-Spirituality, as with many things in life, has been viewed and applied in countless different ways and some sections have formed organisations having set views and procedures that reflect their opinions.
+Spirituality, as with many things in life, has been viewed and applied in countless different ways and some adaptions formed organisations having set views and procedures that reflect their opinions.

-Spiritualism and Spiritism as established religions are just some of them.
+Spiritism and Spiritualism as established religions are just some of them.
 Spirituality is at the core of their Faith.

-As a result of the efforts of Don Davis and his supporters of which there were many, the Spiritual/ist Fraternity in Australia accepted a number of Principles of Faith and over time formed a number of religious denominations, each with their own interpretations, which the Australian Government recognised even if only for the purposes of the Marriage Act, and are –
+As a result of the dedication and efforts of Don Davis and his supporters of which there were many, the Spiritual/ist Fraternity in Australia accepted a number of Principles of Faith and over time formed a number of religious denominations, each with their own interpretations, which the Australian Government recognised even if only for the purposes of the Marriage Act, and are –

 1. 1975 – USOA United Spiritualism of Australia (started in NSW)